envynoiz/countimer/readme.md

 ```
 $('.timer').countimer('current');
 ```
-When you get the current time, the returned object will contain the formatted and unformatted displayed value, as well the original time representation.
+When you get the current time, the returned object will contain the formatted and unformatted displayed value, as well the original representation of time.
 ```
-// If the timer was displayed with the default "displayMode" and it has as value: 02:45:08
+// If the timer was rendered with the default display mode and it has as value: 02:45:08
 {
     displayedMode: {
         formatted: '02:45:08',